smoeding/puppet-haveged/README.md

 ## Module Description

+The haveged daemon provides a random number generator based on the HAVEGE (HArdware Volatile Entropy Gathering and Expansion) algorithm.
+This module provides a way of installing and setting up the daemon in your environment.

 ## Setup

 ### What haveged affects

+* package/service/configuration files for the haveged daemon

 ### Setup Requirements

 The haveged module requires the Puppetlabs modules `stdlib`.
+It also uses the `augeas` type so the necessary libraries have to be installed.

 ### Beginning with haveged